'We have to be ambitious' - Higgins on Tobol tie

 "I don't see any reason to stop us from qualifying," Higgins told BBC Sport NI before the squad's departure.

-"I think we've got the capabilities to hurt them, they have good players as well, of course they do. but we have to back ourselves.
+"I think we've got the capabilities to hurt them, they have good players as well, of course they do.
+But we have to back ourselves.

 "Why not get ourselves through, we have to be ambitious.
 Life's very short and you don't get these opportunities all the time so let's go."